 Schools' performance can be judged in many ways.
 At Drayton Park we engage in a rigorous self-assessment process, looking at all aspects of our work.
 The most recent Ofsted report about our school is available below.
 A key indicator of our performance is how well our pupils achieve academically.
 In particular, we judge pupils' outcomes in reading, writing and maths and compare our results to those of other schools.

 Across the country children take national tests, commonly called SATs, at the end of Year 2 and Year 6.
 They also take a phonics test at the end of Year 1.
 The government publish our results and compare them to national averages on the Department for Education website.
 Please view the page for Drayton Park here.

+You can also see our 2019 results below.
+We use this information to think about children's 'attainment', meaning how well they have performed, as well as their 'progress', or the amount they have improved.
 You may also be interested in how we spend our 'Pupil Premium' funding.
 This is money allocated to enable us to help vulnerable pupils, particularly those who are looked after or entitled to free school meals.
 To see how we spent our pupil premium last year, and the impact it had, please visit the Pupil Premium page within the Key Information section.